atom-box/notes/SQL-notes-codecademy-Week-5.md

 # RENAME COLUMNS IN 1-2-3 STEPS

 Say you have a table and need to rename "colb" to "col_b":
 First you rename the old table:
 ALTER TABLE orig_table_name RENAME TO tmp_table_name;
 Then create the new table, based on the old table but with the updated column name:
 CREATE TABLE orig_table_name (
   col_a INT
 , col_b INT
 );
 Then copy the contents across from the original table.
 INSERT INTO orig_table_name(col_a, col_b)
 SELECT col_a, colb
 FROM tmp_table_name;
 Lastly, drop the old table.
 DROP TABLE tmp_table_name;
 Wrapping all this in a BEGIN TRANSACTION; and COMMIT; is also probably a good idea.

 # COUNT

 SELECT COUNT(*)
 FROM table_name;

+# my-recipe-for-best-countrys table
+SELECT  country, count(*) as "ducats" from GoldMedal group by country order by ducats desc;

+# subqueries --> SUBQUERIES -[also called NESTED QUERY]->
+This is halfway a solution for Olympic:
+SELECT  x as dandy FROM GoldMedal ,
+(
+    SELECT COUNT(*) AS x FROM GoldMedal
+)
+WHERE COUNTRY LIKE "Spain";